 A much more serious condition caused by cigarette burns is toxic epidermal necrosis.
 A 2010 study in the Western Journal of Emergency Medicine examined a case where a cigarette burn on the forearm morphed into a life-threatening condition.
 The resulting skin loss from toxic epidural necrosis is similar to a severe burn and can be fatal unless intense medical intervention occurs.
 This scenario is quite rare, a single case is cited in the study, but there is also only a single vape battery death on record in US.
 The difference in coverage afforded these two tragedies is glaring.

 It should be noted that many of the high profile vaping accidents, the most famous being the fatal mech mod explosion in Florida, did not involve your run of the mill e-cig.
-The Florida tragedy is also the only one of its kind and a horrific aberration.
+The Florida tragedy remains the only one of its kind and a horrific aberration.